squalou/google-chat-linux/README.md

 - third is a 'feature' level
 - dash-number is a packaging number : same features, only minor bugfix and packaging changes : no news, only better things

+## support native filechooser

+   * make sure you install `xdg-desktop-portal-gtk` or `xdg-desktop-portal-kde` or `xdg-desktop-portal-wlr` ... depending on your DE and distrib.
+   * set `GTK_USE_PORTAL=1` in your login script (.bashrc, whatever)
+   * logout / login and open google-chat-linux, whenever needing to use the filechooser it should use your DE default one.
 ## configure spellcheck language

 After first run, quit, then edit $HOME/.config/google-hangouts-chat-linux.json, add "languages": ["fr","en-US"] in the json to override default OS locale.